Meeting standard requirements

 The UK Slip Resistance Group recommends using a pendulum to measure slip resistance in line with HSE guidance (http://www.hse.gov.uk/pubns/geis2.htm), however, this may not fulfil all the requirements manufacturers need to bring their products to market.
 Many products have to meet product standards, UKCA and CE marking and customer requirements and to meet these requirements there are many standards and test methods.

 In most cases standards will relate to the product type and if sold in Europe will be a requirement of the Construction Products Regulation meaning a CE mark is required.
 If sold in the UK a UKCA mark is required.
 Many tests however are engrained in building regulations, architects requirements, legislation or ‘just because that’s the way it has always been done’.

 3D micro profile images of a surface – Tests to see if standards are fullfilled can go into the macromolecular details if required.

 EN 16165 – Determination of slip resistance of pedestrian surfaces — Methods of evaluation

 This standard contains three test methods, the ramp test, pendulum test and tribometer test.
 The shod ramp test uses standard footwear with a contaminant of oil.
 In the barefoot ramp test the operators walk with bare feet on a contaminant of 1g/litre soap solution sprayed onto the surface at a rate of 6 litres per minute.
 The pendulum test methology is relatively close to the UK Slip Resistance Guidelines but uses slider 96 and slider 57 (the latter being a compromise between RAPRA’s slider 55 and BAM’s slider 59).
 It also gives the choice to do either dry or wet measurements or both.
 The UKSRG would recommend both are done.
-This standard will is now a European standard and will eventually replace BS 7976, BS EN 13893 (tribometer test), DIN 51130 and DIN 51097 and is at present already referenced by a number of standards including ceramic tiles (EN 14411) and resilient floors (EN 13845).
+This standard is now an European standard and will eventually replace BS 7976, BS EN 13893 (tribometer test), DIN 51130 and DIN 51097 and is at present already referenced by a number of standards including ceramic tiles (EN 14411) and resilient floors (EN 13845).

 BS 7976 – Pendulum testers — Part 2: Method of operation